In 2014, one in four electric vehicles bought in Europe was built in the UK, yet these new technologies take time and money to develop.

 Innovate UK set up the Low Carbon Vehicles (LCV) Innovation Platform in 2007.
 It has 3 main goals:

 - contribute to the growth of the UK automotive sector

 - increase and speed up the introduction of vehicle-centric technologies to the low carbon vehicles market

 - help the UK reduce CO2 and other emissions caused by road transport

-Learn more about some of the businesses that have benefited from our LCV Innovation Platform in the following three videos:
+Learn more about some of the businesses that have benefited from our LCV Innovation Platform in the following five videos:

 Coventry-based Bladon Jets is about to start manufacturing thousands of innovative micro-gas turbine generators destined to power mobile phone masts in developing parts of the world.

 The business has grown rapidly with the support of Innovate UK and is also working with motor manufacturers on developing its engine as a range extender for hybrid electric cars.

 When OXIS Energy first won funding from Innovate UK to develop a ground-breaking rechargeable battery cell, their staff numbers were barely into double figures.

 That was in 2009 when the idea was at prototype stage.
 Six years later, numbers at their Culham Science Centre HQ near Abingdon have risen to nearly 60 – mostly post-doctoral qualified scientists and highly skilled technical staff.